zeppelinos/zos-docs/docs/docs/basil.md

 Notice how the file `zos.local.json` lists a series of "contracts" and "proxies".
 The first are the logic contracts for a specific contract name, while the second are the actual contract instances that our users will interact with in the blockchain.

-A proxy is a wrapper for a contract's logic, that allows it to be updated, while mainting its state.
+A proxy is a wrapper for a contract's logic, that allows it to be updated, while maintaining its state.
 We need to create an upgradeable instance (proxy) for Basil.

 ```sh
 zos create Basil --from $OWNER --network local --init --args $OWNER